Zeanon/klipper/docs/G-Codes.md

 The template will be continuously evaluated and the LED will be automatically set to the resulting colors.
 One may set display_template parameters to use during template evaluation (parameters will be parsed as Python literals).
-If INDEX is not specified then all chips in the LED's daisy-chain will be set to the template, otherwise only the chip with the given index will be updated.
+For INDEX see the description on INDEX in the [LED](Config_Reference.md#leds) section.
 If TEMPLATE is an empty string then this command will clear any previous template assigned to the LED (one can then use `SET_LED` commands to manage the LED's color settings).

 ### [output_pin]